-The public service cluster in Roma, services the needs of the broader south-west Queensland region, a population of approximately 28,000 people, in the areas of health, roads, social services, and education.
+The public service cluster in Roma, services the needs of the broader south-west Queensland region, the channel country, and northern NSW, with an estimated population of approximately 28,000 people.
+Roma is a service centre for delivery, roads, social services, professional services and education.

 Considering the large proportion of the labour force that is employed in the public service, the sector is incredibly important for the long-term prosperity of the community in Roma.
 The town has established its status as the public service hub for the region, and its presence is essential for the smooth operation of government services in western Queensland.
 In addition to contributing significantly to the economy by way of wages, the public service is also a considerable client of local businesses.